InterplanetaryLab/InterplanetaryLab.github.io/README.md

 ```

 Now a local copy should be accessible from your local machine (plus other machines on the network.
 Do Note This).

+# Publications Page
+ Currently the publications page gets auto update with a github actions bash script.
+Probably could be done more efficiently but for now it works.
+However, the trigger is set to pushes to the Website repo not the publication repo.
+So that should be changed at somepoint.